-in partnership with Custom Folkestone, Creative Folkestone, Counterpoint Arts, Centre for Biocultural Diversity at the University of Kent and Folkestone Fringe
+with Custom Folkestone, Creative Folkestone, Counterpoint Arts, Centre for Biocultural Diversity at the University of Kent and Folkestone Fringe

-Something Held in the Mouth was a four day festival bringing together artists and creative practitioners to present a diverse programme of art, exhibitions, events, workshops and talks about the poetics of food, the politics of its migrations.
-The programme aimed to explore somatically the ways in which our bodies hold these food stories.
-The festival convened dialogues around the way food crosses boundaries and creates connections across the world.
-Collectively we explored the intersections between art, food and local markets to think humbly about how artists might create different kinds of alliance through geopolitical conversations.
+Something Held in the Mouth was a four day event bringing together artists and creative practitioners to present a diverse programme of art, exhibitions, workshops and talks about the poetics of food and the politics of its migrations.
+The programme aimed to somatically explore the ways in which our bodies hold food stories.
+The festival convened dialogues around the way food crosses boundaries and creates metabolic connections.
+Collectively we explored the intersections between art, food and local markets to learn about the ways artists create different alliances through geopolitical conversations.

 50 Years, 50 Stories 50 Farmers’ Tales is an exhibition created by the University of Kent Ethnobotany department which showed some fascinating practices of food and land custodianship across Kent.
 And we cooked a community feast designed by Zimbabwean artist Lucky Moyo who performed with his band at a community meal with over 100 people in attendance.